knights-analytics/hugot/README.md

 func main() {
     // start a new session
     session, err := hugot.NewGoSession()
-	// For XLA:
+	// For XLA (requires go build tags "XLA" or "ALL"):
 	// session, err := NewXLASession()
-	// For ORT: This looks for the onnxruntime.so library in its default path, e.g. /usr/lib/onnxruntime.so
+	// For ORT (requires go build tags "ORT" or "ALL"):
 	// session, err := NewORTSession()
+	// This looks for the onnxruntime.so library in its default path, e.g. /usr/lib/onnxruntime.so
-    // if your onnxruntime.so is somewhere else, you can explicitly set it by using WithOnnxLibraryPath
+    // If your onnxruntime.so is somewhere else, you can explicitly set it by using WithOnnxLibraryPath
     // session, err := hugot.NewORTSession(WithOnnxLibraryPath("/path/to/onnxruntime.so"))
 	check(err)

     // A successfully created hugot session needs to be destroyed when you're done defer func (session *hugot.Session) {
     err := session.Destroy()